 "It is time for Gaddafi to go, now, without further violence

-She commented that "nothing is off the table," as long as the Gaddafi government threatens and kills its civilians.
+The US secretary of state commented that "nothing is off the table," as long as the Gaddafi government threatens and kills its civilians.

-Speaking on Iran, Clinton said that Iranian authorities have targeted
+Commenting on Iran, Clinton said that Iranian authorities have targeted

 students, professors, bloggers, and activists.
 She added that she was

 proud the US was working with the UN Rights Council together with

 Sweden and other members to perform investigations on Iranian abuses.

 She added that Iranian human rights activists have pushed for such